Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Preliminaries

 Although (\ref{eq: P-EMOP}) contains infinitely many tasks, these EMOPs share inter-task synergies due to their parametric relationship.
-Rather than treating tasks in isolation, we solve a finite sample $\{\boldsymbol{\theta}_1, \dots, \boldsymbol{\theta}_K\}$ as a multi-task optimization problem~\cite{wei}, assuming tasks belong to a coherent family sharing solution components or objective landscape regularities~\cite{moo-benchmark}.
-This assumption, pioneered by multi-objective multifactorial optimization~\cite{moomfea} and commonly exploited in subsequent multi-task optimization works~\cite{mfea, moo-mfea2, moo-finv}, enables more efficient solution search across the task parameter space through inter-task synergies, ultimately yielding higher-quality solutions for constructing the inverse model.
+Rather than treating tasks in isolation, we solve a finite sample $\{\boldsymbol{\theta}_1, \dots, \boldsymbol{\theta}_K\}$ as a multi-task optimization problem~\cite{wei}, assuming tasks belong to a coherent family sharing solution components or objective landscape regularities.
+This assumption, pioneered by multi-objective multifactorial optimization~\cite{moomfea} and commonly exploited in subsequent multi-task optimization works~\cite{mfea,moo-finv,moo-mfea2} and recent parametric multi-objective optimization studies~\cite{ppsl}, enables more efficient solution search across the task parameter space through inter-task synergies, thereby yielding higher-quality solutions for constructing the inverse model.